 The sound that we hear from stringed instruments like guitar, sitar, etc. is a result of the vibratory motion of the strings.
 Here, the kinetic energy generated by vibration gets converted to sound energy.
 Newton’s Third Law of Motion can be clearly observed here, as the pressure applied on the strings is equal to the pressure exerted by the strings on the fingers of the player.

 The motion of the hands of a clock is repeated after a certain amount of time.
 Therefore, it exhibits a periodic motion.
 One major thing to observe here is that the motion of a clock is an example of compound motion too because while the hands of clocks exhibit periodic motion, they also go through the rotational motion.

 9. Sewing Machine Needle

 The needle of a sewing machine moves up and down in a repeated fashion.
 This up and down motion is responsible to put it under the group of reciprocating motion.

 10. Molecules of Water

-The water molecules are unpredictable as they do not follow any pattern while moving, this random and haphazard fluctuation of the molecules is an example of pedesis or Brownian Motion.
+The water molecules are unpredictable as they do not follow any pattern while moving.
+This random and haphazard fluctuation of molecules is an example of pedesis or Brownian Motion.